Standard on HIPAA Sanctions

 Level 1 Violations

 Referral to the Office of Student Conduct or to specific professional school authority as appropriate.
 Recommended sanctions include behavior management or other requirements which may include completion of projects, programs, or requirements designed to help the student manage behavior and understand why it was inappropriate, or otherwise remedy the effects of misconduct such as documented counseling by the appropriate department faculty representative.
-Loss of use of University facilities or resources including those relating to information technology or computers; and/or failing grades in associated courses or additional education assignments.
+Loss or use of University facilities or resources including those relating to information technology or computers; and/or failing grades in associated courses or additional education assignments.

 Level 2 Violations